clstruthers/manitouVC/README.md

 # manitouVC
-Science and innovation in NEPA
+Science and innovation in the NEPA process -- our home for code and reasonable data (i.e., no raw pdfs).